DanielTrindade/DanielTrindade/README.md

 # Hey 👋 What's up?

 I'm Daniel, a Fullstack Developer from Manaus, Brazil, passionate about creating scalable and maintainable web applications.
-Currently working with e-commerce and green economy solutions.
+Currently working with payments.

 ## About me

 🎓 Software Engineering Student at UFAM
-💼 Currently working at ICA - Instituto CERTI Amazônia
-🌱 Focused on microservices architecture and clean code
+💼 Currently working at IKT - Instituto Kodigos de Tecnologia 🌱 Focused on microservices architecture and clean code
 🚀 Building scalable solutions for e-commerce and industrial management